nickzuber/needle/README.md

 ```
 $ npm install --save node-needle
 ```

-Installing Needle on the client side is simple.
-Just download the [minified file of the latest version](https://github.com/nickzuber/needle/blob/master/build/needle.min.js) and include it in your webpage:
+If you prefer to use Needle on the client side, just download the [minified file of the latest version](https://github.com/nickzuber/needle/blob/master/build/needle.min.js) and include it in your webpage:
 ```html
 <!-- The complete Needle library -->
 <script src="path/to/needle.min.js"></script>